 Plant a few seeds on the paper roll.
 The planted seed will stay within the roll.

 This trick will work for tiny seeds like carrots, lettuce, alyssum, thyme, or spring onion.
 Once you water it, sometimes these small seeds spread away to the side of the planter.

 Especially with carrot seeds, you need to thin them once the seedlings have few true leaves.
 Planting carrot seeds on tissue paper rolls will help you space them out, and the thinning process will be much easier.
 Here are more tips for growing carrots.

 It is upsetting when you see something cut the healthy tomato seedling main stem clean the next day.
 Usually, the cutworm did it.

-One trick to prevent cutworm damage is to wrap the bottom of the tomato plant’s main stem with a tissue paper roll.
+One trick to prevent cutworms damage is to wrap the bottom of the tomato plant’s main stem with a tissue paper roll.

 Cut the paper roll tube open with scissors, then put it on the tomato plant’s main stem.
 Make a sleeve by wrapping the paper around the stem.
 Push about an inch of the paper rolls from the soil surface.

-One thing that also helps eliminate cutworm is putting some crushed eggshells above the ground by the plant’s base.
-It works well for all my tomatoes over the years.
+One thing that also helps eliminate cutworms is putting some crushed eggshells above the ground by the plant’s base.
+It has work well for all my tomatoes over the years.
 Here is more info on how to stop cutworm.